+Ads allow content creators to provide free useful and compelling content to the public.
 We may earn money or products from the companies mentioned in this post.
-See the Affiliates and Disclosures page for more information.
+See the Affiliates and Disclosures page in the top menu of this website for detailed information.

-Tips to make a purse strap with little to no stretch:
+Tips to make a purse strap with little to no stretch

 - Use a no stretch (or very little stretch) yarn like cotton.